When you’re first presented with the mantle of being a manager, you’re going to feel responsibility not just for yourself, but for other people too.

 At the same time, you also get to increase your own impact.
 Now your impact isn’t just capped by your own performance – it’s capped by your team’s.
 You get to share credit with your cohort for what you achieve as a group.

 If you’re smart, becoming a manager also means you can work less hard.
 I’m sure you feel like there’s always an infinite number of tasks you could be doing.
-But when you have a team, there’s a way to ensure the right tasks land with the right people.
+But when you have an effective team, there’s a way to ensure the right tasks land with the right people.

 Do this well, and you and your team can work less hard and have more impact.